 Build Quality: Very good.
 Pack feels very well made on the outside.
 Connection terminal looks solid.

-Plugs: The Drone Lab pack comes without any connectors.
-Installation of own connectors required.
-XT60 minimum recommended.
+Plugs: The Drone Lab pack comes with standard XT60 connectors* equipped.

 Cables: RadioC uses 12 AWG wires on this packs.
 The high flexible silicon layer is rated up to 200°C. Cable length is about 10 centimeters.

 Balacing plugs: Standard XT-system*.
 Balance wires are rather short (4,5 cm) which is a benefit in terms of getting them out of the prop-range on the aircraft.
 Main power line is coming out of the top, balancing wires are connected at the bottom.